Nintails-TF/tabula-rasa/tabula-rasa/01_Professional/Open University/B329 - Leadership in a changing world/Week 2.md

 We define precarious as:

-> To be vulnerable to the kill or decision of others, dependant on chance or circumstance; uncertain; liable to fail; exposed to risk, hazardous, insecure, unstable, subject to or fraught with danger or insecurity.
+> To be vulnerable to the will or decision of others, dependant on chance or circumstance; uncertain; liable to fail; exposed to risk, hazardous, insecure, unstable, subject to or fraught with danger or insecurity.

 Precarity creates two circumstances: